mariusc46/HpaFCU_ArduinoNano/README.md

 4. Power the system with an **11.1V LiPo battery**.
 5. Adjust settings such as **Dwell** and **Rate of Fire** based on your desired configuration.

+Here’s an updated and expanded version of your troubleshooting guide:

-## Troubleshooting
+Troubleshooting Guide

-If you are experiencing issues where the shooting mode (SAFE, SEMI, AUTO) is not being selected or working as expected, try the following:
+If you are experiencing issues with the shooting mode (SAFE, SEMI, AUTO) not being selected or functioning as expected, please follow these steps:

+Check the Selector Switch

-- **Check the Selector Switch**: Ensure that the firing mode selector switch is properly connected and positioned.
-If the switch is not making good contact or isn't positioned correctly, the system might not recognize the selected shooting mode.
+Ensure that the firing mode selector switch is correctly connected and positioned.
+If the switch does not make proper contact or is misaligned, the system may fail to recognize the selected shooting mode.
-  - For example, if the system isn't responding in SEMI or AUTO mode, verify that the selector switch is not stuck in the SAFE position or misaligned.
+Example: If the system isn’t responding in SEMI or AUTO mode, check that the selector switch isn’t stuck in the SAFE position or improperly aligned.
+Verify Potentiometers

-- **Check Potentiometers**: If the **Dwell** or **Rate of Fire** settings aren't responding, make sure the potentiometers are connected correctly and functioning.
-Try rotating the potentiometer to confirm it is changing the settings as expected.
+If the Dwell or Rate of Fire settings aren’t adjusting as expected, confirm that the potentiometers are correctly connected and functional.
+Rotate each potentiometer to verify that it responds to changes.
+Tip: If there is excessive noise or instability when adjusting the potentiometers, check that all connections are secure and that capacitors are properly installed to help filter noise.
+Tracer Output Issues

-- **Tracer Output Issues**: If the tracer output is not behaving as expected, confirm the correct wiring.
+If the tracer output is not functioning as expected, ensure the wiring is correct.
+Miswiring could lead to unpredictable behavior or failure of the tracer to activate.
+Buzzer Not Beeping

+If the buzzer isn’t sounding when it should, verify its polarity.
+The positive side of the buzzer should connect to the Arduino.
+Incorrect polarity will prevent the buzzer from functioning.
+Check System Logs

+For further diagnosis, review the logs outputted from the Fire Control Unit (FCU) via the Arduino IDE.
+Set the baud rate to 115200 to match the system’s communication rate.
+Review Hardware Setup and Wiring Diagrams

-If you continue to experience problems, refer to the hardware setup and wiring diagrams to ensure all components are connected correctly.
+If issues persist, refer to the hardware setup and wiring diagrams to confirm that all components are correctly connected.
+Misaligned or improperly connected components can lead to mode selection and functionality issues.
+Capacitor and Noise Filtering

+Ensure that all connections are secure and that capacitors are installed as indicated.
+Properly positioned capacitors help filter out noise, which is especially important when adjusting potentiometers or experiencing intermittent issues.
+By following these steps, you should be able to diagnose and resolve many common issues.
+For more advanced support, consult your system’s technical manual or reach out to the manufacturer.